Global Models for Time Series Forecasting: A Simulation Study: Results and Analysis

 \subsection{Comparison of Computational Complexities}

-The computing resources for the experiments are allocated from the Massive High Performance Computing Facility~\citep{m3_cluster}.
-Thus, the experiments are run on an allocation having an Intel Xeon E5-2680 v3 processor (2.50 GHz), 6 CPU cores with 2 threads per core and a main memory of 64GB.
-Under these experimental settings, we provide a comparison of the computational times of the different forecasting models.
-For this, we select the MS-Hom-Long scenario of the SETAR DGP which involves 100 datasets of 100 series in each of them with a length of 240 per series.
-In Table \ref{tab:computational_complexities}, we record the time taken for one of the 100 datasets with a breakdown on the individual durations for the different steps such as data preprocessing and model training \& testing.
+Under the computational resources provided under Appendix E, we provide a comparison of the computational times of the different forecasting models.
+For this, we select the MS-Hom-Long scenario of the SETAR DGP.
+In Table \ref{tab:computational_complexities}, we record the time taken for one of the 100 datasets.
 Data preprocessing is not relevant for the AR(15) and SETAR models.
 Since RNN, FFNN, and LGBM all use the data preprocessed in the same manner, their data preprocessing times are the same.
 As observed from Table \ref{tab:computational_complexities}, the NN-based techniques spend comparatively higher computational times, with the RNN taking the highest and the FFNN the second highest time.
-The PR models in general are the most efficient out of all the models used in this study, while the SETAR and the LGBM models are the second and third most efficient models respectively.
-Compared to LGBM and PR, which are global models, the local AR model in this case with its 15 coefficients also takes a considerable amount of time due to the fact that it builds many models, one per each series.
+The PR models in general are the most efficient, while the SETAR and the LGBM models are the second and third most efficient models respectively.
+Compared to LGBM and PR, which are global models, the local AR model in this case with its 15 coefficients also takes a considerable amount of time due to building one model per each series.